 It feels very much in the vein of what's popular in shonen now, and his works influenced many of the creators that are prevalent today—Jujutsu Kaisen’s creator being one of them.
 It’s a nostalgic series, but it’s one that’s still popular, and with the Thousand Year Blood War airing, it’s a great time to get into or back into the series.

-Bleach is one of the best shonen manga to release, but what’s the best way to collect it?
+Bleach is among the best shonen manga of all time, but what’s the best way to collect it?
 I picked up all of the editions of Bleach, the singles, manga box sets, and 3-in-1 editions, to show you how they differ and compare.

 Ways to Collect Bleach

 Bleach is collected in 74 individual volumes, which where later collected in 3 box sets and 25 3-in-1’s.
 The final volume, Volume 25, is a 2-in-1 edition, though.

 The singles and the 3-in-1 editions are the same height but the 3-in-1 editions are thicker since they collect multiple volumes in one.
 The 3-in-1 editions do save you space on the shelf in comparison to the individuals, so if you are looking to save some room, they take up less space.

 They vary in price too.
 The Bleach singles retail for $9.99 USD each, so you can collect the entire series for around $739 USD.
 The 3-in-1’s retail for $14.99 USD each, so you can collect the entire series for around $375 USD.
 And finally, the box sets vary in terms of price, but you can collect all three at retail for around $590 USD.

 Of course, you can usually find all editions for lower prices on sites, but I wanted to give you guys an idea as to what is in store for you in terms of the overall cost to collect Bleach.
 That all being said, the cheapest way to collect Bleach is via the 3-in-1 editions, then the box sets.
 The singles are the most expensive way you can collect the series.